Ni Zhifu: Post-Cultural Revolution

 When the Gang of Four fell at the end of the Cultural Revolution in 1976, Ni was sent to Shanghai to take over the city's militia and trade union, which had been under the control of Wang Hongwen, one of the Four.
 He was also made the Second Party Secretary (deputy party chief) of Shanghai.
 He was then transferred back to Beijing in 1977 to serve as the capital's Second Party Secretary.
 That same year, Ni, 44, was elected as a full member of the 11th Politburo.

-At the Ninth Trade Union Congress in 1978, Ni was elected as Chairman of the All-China Federation of Trade Unions (ACFTU), which was seen as a striking change partly because of Ni's relatively young age.
+At the Ninth Trade Union Congress in 1978, Ni was elected as chairman of the All-China Federation of Trade Unions (ACFTU), which was seen as a striking change partly because of Ni's relatively young age.
 He served as the ACFTU chairman for three consecutive terms until 1993, and was re-elected to the 12th Politburo in 1982.
 From October 1984 to August 1987 he concurrently served as Party Chief of the municipality of Tianjin.
 From 1988 to 1998 he served as a Vice Chairperson of the National People's Congress.
 In 1999 he became President of the Chinese Inventors' Association, which he had cofounded in 1985.
-He was elected to the CPC Central Committee for seven consecutive terms, from the 9th CC in 1969 until the end of the 15th CC in 2002.
+He was elected to the CCP Central Committee for seven consecutive terms, from the 9th CC in 1969 until the end of the 15th CC in 2002.

 On 24 April 2013, Ni died in Beijing of an illness.
 He was 79.